litestar-org/litestar/docs/lib/usage/parameters.rst

-The Parameter Function
+The Parameter function
 -----------------------

-:class:`Parameter <.params.Parameter>` is a wrapper on top of the pydantic `Field function <https://pydantic-docs.helpmanual.io/lib/usage/schema/#field-customization>`_ that extends it with a set of Starlite specific kwargs.
-As such, you can use most of the kwargs of *Field* with Parameter and have the same parsing and validation.
-The additional kwargs accepted by ``Parameter`` are passed to the resulting pydantic ``FieldInfo`` as an ``extra`` dictionary and have no effect on the working of pydantic itself.
+:func:`Parameter <.params.Parameter>` is a helper function wrapping a parameter with extra information to be added to the OpenAPI schema.

 Layered Parameters